joeycastillo/gossamer/README.md

 Gossamer is an extremely lightweight framework for developing bare-metal firmware applications for the Microchip SAM D and SAM L series chips.
 It aims for consistency, simplicity and low power consumption.

 Gossamer targets four chips at this time: the SAM D11, D21, L21 and L22.
-These chips are all strikingly similar: they all have Cortex M0+ cores as well as native USB and as familiar peripherals like ADC's, TCC's and SERCOMs.
+These chips are all strikingly similar: they all have Cortex M0+ cores as well as native USB and familiar peripherals like ADC's, TCC's and SERCOMs.
 Alas, a lot of the interfaces to these peripherals have slight differences, and at startup, these chips have subtly different clock setups.

 The primary goal of the project is to provide a simple environment for writing firmware for these chips.
 The secondary goal is to ensure that the code you write will be compatible across chips in the family.
 By papering over subtle differences in syntax and setup, you should be able to write code for one chip in the family (like the SAM D21), and then seamlessly compile it for another, like the SAM D11 if you realize you need to cut BOM costs, or the L21 if you decide that low power is your priority.